MrSkinny/ttt-app-state/README.md

 ## Objectives:

+Build out your `app.js` to fulfill the following user stories.
+No edits are required in any other file.

-* When user arrives at app, they can immediately click cells to alternately place Xs and Os on each click
+* Upon loading, I can immediately click cells to alternately place Xs and Os on each click
-* When cell contains a value, clicking again will make no changes to state
+* I cannot change a cell after it has a value inside it
-* When a winning line has been created, the winning cells will highlight and no further moves can be played
+* I can see when a winning line has been created
+  * No further moves can be played from this point
-* "New Game" can be clicked at any time to reset the board
+* I can click "New Game" at any time to reset the board

 ## Instructions

-1. Clone this repo
+1. Fork this repo and clone it down to your local machine
 2. Start a new branch called `implement-game`
 3. Study the `index.html`.
 The only dynamic part of the app will be happening inside the `<div class="board"></div>` element.
 4. Build a state object that can handle every possible scenario as a user interacts with the app
 5. Write state modification functions for every action a user can make in the app
     * Start new game
     * Click a cell
-6. Write a `renderBoard` function that receives a `state` object and renders all the HTML necessary to draw the Tic Tac Toe grid
+6. Write a `renderBoard` function that reads the global `state` object and renders all the HTML necessary to draw the Tic Tac Toe grid
 7. Write event listeners for the two user actions.
 Each listener should:
     1. retrieve DOM info if applicable (e.g. which cell was clicked?)
     2. invoke a state modification function